 What is hip osteoarthritis?

 Osteoarthritis is a degenerative joint disease that causes progressive damage to articular cartilage and surrounding structures.
 The hip is the second most commonly affected joint (after the knee), and approximately 10% of people are affected.
+This can often cause the need for a hip replacement.

 A hip replacement is usually carried out under a general anaesthetic.
 In a conventional hip replacement, a relatively large cut of 20-30cm is made in the skin above the hip, for the surgeon to gain access to the hip joint.
 The surgeon then removes the damaged hip joint and replaces it with an artificial joint.